matthbatt/VARIATIONAL-AUTOENCODER/README.md

 # Generating financial senarios with a variational autoencoder to compute risk metrics

-This project implements a **Variational Autoencoder (VAE)** — a type of generative model and We will use this VAE to generate financial senarios to compute risk metrics like the Value at risk

 ## What is a Variational Autoencoder?

 A **VAE** is a probabilistic version of the traditional autoencoder.
 Instead of mapping inputs to fixed points in latent space, it maps them to a distribution — typically a Gaussian — allowing for sampling and smooth interpolation between data points.